 Fear of people is often seen in feral cats who live outside and have little to no human exposure.
 If a cat is naturally more dominant, the lack of human interaction may contribute to that cat being aggressive towards people.
 If a cat is naturally more submissive, it may be scared of people and simply run away from them if it did not grow up around them.

 Aside from not having been exposed to people or properly socialized, cats may be fearful of humans for other reasons.
 Sometimes cats are scared because they have had a bad experience with a human.
-Unfortunately, not all people are kind to animals and may intentionally hurt a cat, which often results in a scared feline.
+Unfortunately, not all people are kind to animals, and some may intentionally hurt a cat, which often results in a scared feline.
 Other people, such as veterinary staff members, may unintentionally frighten or stress a cat out during a routine visit, which can also cause a cat to develop a fear of people.
 Bad experiences with or a lack of exposure to people, in general, are the most common reasons why cats are scared of people.

 Multiple unpleasant events can lead a cat to develop a fear of people even in its own home.
 If a cat in pain, such as one with arthritis or a wound, has been picked up and accidentally hurt by an unknowing visitor, it may also be fearful.
 This fear of people is a defense mechanism that a cat may unfortunately develop, but it is designed to protect the cat from future harm.